Blog

 • Do one or two ‘test runs’ prior to recording the conversation.
 The speaker phone needs to be at the correct volume, and the recorder at the right distance from the speaker, to produce an audible recording.

-How to produce a clear recording (using an App or digital recorder)
+How to produce a clear recording of a telephone discussion

 • It is essential that you have good telephone reception because inaudible comments in the recording will result in gaps and inaccuracies in the transcript.
 If audibility is poor due to static or a poor connection, hang up and try to establish a better connection